Age-Related Macular Degeneration

 SERVING LOVELAND, FORT COLLINS, GREELEY, LONGMONT & AREAS NEARBY IN COLORADO

 Age-related macular degeneration (AMD) is a condition that results in the loss of central vision, and it is the leading cause of vision loss among individuals over the age of 65.
 It causes deterioration of the center of the retina, the area that is responsible for detailed central vision.
 It does not affect peripheral (side) vision.

 At Kirk Eye Center we have extensive experience in treating age-related macular degeneration.
 Dr. John Kirk can recommend treatment with dietary supplements and provide injections of medicines and laser treatment to slow the progression of this disease and help preserve your vision.
-Drs.
-Kirk and Colvin check for this condition during all complete eye exams in order to catch treatable problems as early as possible.
-Please call (970) 744-2566 today to schedule an eye exam and evaluation for AMO at our Loveland ophthalmology office.
+Dr. Kirk checks for this condition during all complete eye exams in order to catch treatable problems as early as possible.
+Please call 970-669-1107 today to schedule an eye exam and evaluation for AMD at our Loveland ophthalmology office.

 Find out more about Macular Degeneration:

 There are two kinds of AMD, and the terminology is confusing.
 In a given eye, you may have either the first kind of AMD ("dry"), or both the first and second kind of AMD (both "dry" and "wet" at the same time).

 - Dry Age-Related Macular Degeneration: This first kind of AMD is more common.
 It begins with a slight change in the appearance of the macula.
 Yellow deposits called drusen begin to accumulate, and this eventually leads to dimmed or distorted vision.
 You may notice it most when reading.
 As the condition becomes more advanced, you may gradually develop blind spots near the center of your vision.
 Over a long period of time, dry AMD can cause loss of central vision.